 As a self-motivated result seeker, my passion to work on challenging and meaningful projects has continuously driven me to expand my knowledge, experience, and relationships.
 With my diverse engineering education and problem-solving experience, I am confident in the creative and efficient solutions I bring to the table.

-I am passionate about securing critical infrastructure from cyberattacks, and being on the cutting edge of security for industrial control systems.
+I am passionate about securing critical infrastructure from cyberattacks and ensuring our power grid's continue to be reliable as we deal with aging infrastructure, rising renewable penetration, and increased electrification.
 I think the area is rapidly developing and will continue to generate new challenges in the coming years.

 A native of Albuquerque, New Mexico, my education and employment have taken me to five states and two countries.
 I look forward to exploring new places as I continue to take on more development opportunities.
 I am an active member of IEEE and other service and professional activities, and these networks will help me connect with new communities in the future.

 Keep exploring my site to learn more information about me, and please reach out directly with any questions.